samken600/3YP/project_workspace/3yp_node_coap_saul_puts/README.md

-nanocoap saul example
+nanocoap saul post example
 =======================

-This application shows how you can use saul with a nanocoap server in order to serve temperature readings to a client.
+This application shows how you can use saul with a nanocoap server in order to POST temperature readings to a server, alongside timestamping readings to give a 1 second accuracy.
 It uses the GNRC network stack through RIOT's
 [sock API](http://doc.riot-os.org/group__net__sock.html).

 Usage
 =====

 This application was designed to work with read hardware.
 Should work on the SAMR30-Xplained pro boards as well as SAMR21 boards with some minor tweaks.
-A sensor is also required to make readings from.
+A sensor is required in order to make readings from.

 Before starting, make sure you have setup RIOT and installed neccessary dependencies as specified in the [RIOT Setup README](../README.md).